Abjad/abjad/trunk/abjad/docs/source/reference_manual/chords/index.rst

 .. image:: images/index-3.png

-Or you can add a pitch to a chord with a chromatic pitch name:
+Or you can add a pitch to a chord with a pitch name:

 ::